 VI.A.
-Pa tient Safety, Quality Improvement, Supervision, and Accountability VI.A.1.
-Patient Safety and Quality Improvement VI.A.1.a) Patient Safety VI.A.1.a).(1) Culture of Safety A culture of safety requires continuous identification of vulnerabilities and a willingness to transparently deal with them.
+Patient Safety, Quality Improvement, Supervision, and Accountability

+VI.A.1.
+Patient Safety and Quality Improvement

+VI.A.1.a) Patient Safety

+VI.A.1.a).(1) Culture of Safety

+A culture of safety requires continuous identification of vulnerabilities and a willingness to transparently deal with them.
 An effective organization has formal mechanisms to assess the knowledge, skills, and attitudes of its personnel toward safety in order to identify areas for improvement.

-VI.A.1.a).(1).(a) The program, its faculty, residents, and fellows must actively participate in patient safety systems and contribute to a culture of safety.
-(Core) VI.A.1.a).(2) Patient Safety Events Reporting, investigation, and follow-up of safety events, near misses, and unsafe conditions are pivotal mechanisms for improving patient safety, and are essential for the success of any patient safety program.
-Feedback and experiential learning are essential to developing true competence in the ability to identify causes and institute sustainable systems- based changes to ameliorate patient safety vulnerabilities.
-VI.A.1.a).(2).(a) Residents, fellows, faculty members, and other clinical staff members must: VI.A.1.a).(2).(a).(i) patient safety events and unsafe conditions at the clinical site, including how to report such events; and, ^(Core) VI.A.1.a).(2).(a).(i i) be provided with summary information of their institution's patient safety reports. ^(Core) VI.A.1.a).(2).(b) Fellows must participate as team members in real and/or simulated interprofessional clinical patient safety and quality improvement activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions. ^(Core)
+The program, its faculty, residents, and fellows must actively participate in patient safety systems and contribute to a culture of safety.

+Patient Safety Events

+Reporting, investigation, and follow-up of safety events, near misses, and unsafe conditions are pivotal mechanisms for improving patient safety, and are essential for the success of any patient safety program.
+Feedback and experiential learning are essential to developing true competence in the ability to identify causes and institute sustainable systems-based changes to ameliorate patient safety vulnerabilities.

+Residents, fellows, faculty members, and other clinical staff members must:

+VI.A.1.a).(2).(a).(i)

+know their responsibilities in reporting patient safety events and unsafe conditions at the clinical site, including how to report such events; (Core)

+VI.A.1.a).(2).(a).(ii)

+be provided with summary information of their institution's patient safety reports.
+(Core)

+VI.A.1.a).(2).(b)

+Fellows must participate as team members in real and/or simulated interprofessional clinical patient safety and quality improvement activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions.
+(Core)

+Quality Metrics

+Access to data is essential to prioritizing activities for care improvement and evaluating success of improvement efforts.

+Fellows and faculty members must receive data on quality metrics and benchmarks related to their patient populations.
+(Core)

+VI.A.2.

+Supervision and Accountability

+VI.A.2.a)

-VI.A.1.a).(3) Quality Metrics Access to data is essential to prioritizing activities for care improvement and evaluating success of improvement efforts.
-VI.A.1.a).(3).(a) Fellows and faculty members must receive data on quality metrics and benchmarks related to their patient populations. ^(Core) VI.A.2.
-Supervision and Accountability VI.A.2.a) Although the attending physician is ultimately responsible for the care of the patient, every physician shares in the responsibility and accountability for their efforts in the provision of care.
+Although the attending physician is ultimately responsible for the care of the patient, every physician shares in the responsibility and accountability for their efforts in the provision of care.
 Effective programs, in partnership with their Sponsoring Institutions, define, widely communicate, and monitor a structured chain of responsibility and accountability as it relates to the supervision of all patient care.

 Supervision in the setting of graduate medical education provides safe and effective care to patients; ensures each fellow's development of the skills, knowledge, and attitudes required to enter the unsupervised practice of medicine; and establishes a foundation for continued professional growth.

-VI.A.2.a).(1) Fellows and faculty members must inform each patient of their respective roles in that patient's care when providing direct patient care. ^(Core) VI.A.2.a).(1).(a) This information must be available to fellows, faculty members, other members of the health care team, and patients. ^(Core)
+Fellows and faculty members must inform each patient of their respective roles in that patient's care when providing direct patient care.
+(Core)

+This information must be available to fellows, faculty members, other members of the health care team, and patients.
+(Core)